Social anxiety self-help (including supported self-help) are discussed within both the NHS social anxiety webpage and NICE Guidance.

-The NHS social anxiety webpage itself states “self-help can help reduce social anxiety and you might find it a useful first step before trying other treatments”.
-This refers to a self-directed approach to CBT that allows you to work through the principles of CBT therapy independently, with support and guidance (please note talking therapy is the first recommendation for treatment, as opposed to self-help).
-This form of self-help can be especially useful if you’re not yet ready to see a therapist or if you prefer to start working on your mental health at your own pace.
+The NHS social anxiety webpage states “self-help can help reduce social anxiety and you might find it a useful first step before trying other treatments”.
+Although therapist led NHS Talking Therapy is the key recommendation, self-help CBT approaches can be especially useful if you are not yet ready to see a therapist, on a waiting list, or if you prefer to start working on your mental health at your own pace.

 There are lots to benefits to self-help, including:

 1. Accessible: Self-help can be done anywhere at any time, making it convenient to fit into your day-to-day life.
-Whether it’s an online program or a workbook, you have the flexibility to work through the materials at your own pace.
+Whether it’s an online program, app or workbook, you have the flexibility to work through the materials at your own pace.

 2. Evidence-Based: CBT is one of the most well-researched treatments for a variety of mental health conditions including social anxiety.
 The principles behind CBT-guided self-help are grounded in the same evidence that supports therapist-led CBT.

-5. A First Step: If you’re unsure about seeing a therapist, self-help is an excellent first step.
-It allows you to build toward managing your own anxiety and may even prepare you for more formal therapy if needed later.
+5. A First Step: Self-help is an excellent first step.
+It allows you to better understand your own social anxiety and prepare you for therapist-led therapy should you ever need.

 CBT-based supported self-help” (or guided self-help)